Preenos/capistrano-ninetyninetests/README.md

     $ gem install capistrano-ninetyninetests

+## Integration

+To integrate your deployment with 99tests,

+1. Go to your products page in 99tests
+2. click on the "Deploy Integration" button on the appropriate button
+3. Follow the instrunctions

 ## Usage

 To trigger a new test cycle on 99tests, create a TESTME.md file with requirements before you deploy your code.